-The oxygen sensors in your car help the engine control unit to regulate everything from the amount of fuel injected into the engine to the quality of the exhaust.
-It might seem like a relatively small and unimportant component, but if your oxygen sensor fails it can lead to serious problems down the line.
+The oxygen sensors in your car help the engine control unit regulate everything from the amount of fuel injected into the engine to the exhaust quality.
+It might seem like a relatively small and unimportant component, but it can lead to severe problems down the line if your oxygen sensor fails.

 The P0135 OBD2 code is triggered when an issue is detected in your oxygen sensor’s heat circuit.
 This doesn’t always mean the sensor itself has failed, however.
-The wires, fuses, and other components connected to the sensor are sometimes the root cause of the bad readings.
+The wires, fuses, and other components connected to the sensor are sometimes the bad readings’ root causes.

 In most situations, the solution to the P0135 code is a simple fix.
 Read on to learn what steps you should follow when it’s time to diagnose it.